ShannonSD/reverse_shell/README.md

 4) capture screenshots
 5) capture keystrokes and email them
 6) convert itself into an executable to evade detection

+*to use the keylogger feature, the script must run with sudo privileges as the keyboard module does not work without it.

 This program was built for educational purposes.
 Do not use it to access systems that you are not authorized to use.